MCL - Japan Studies

 Where can Japan studies take me?

-By studying Japanese language, literature, and culture at MCL, students will obtain a solid base to advance their explorations of Japan, scholarly or otherwise.
+By studying Japanese language, literature, and culture at MCLLC and beyond, we aim to help students gain a solid base to advance their explorations of Japan, scholarly or otherwise.
 Indeed, UK graduates studying with us:

 - Have gone on to graduate work in law, geography, finance, and Asian/Japanese studies;